Everest Base Camp Trek Distance

 Three Passes Trek

-Important Note: All these mentioned distances are approximate.
+Important Note: All these distances are approximate.
 They can vary depending on the exact route taken.
 Also, these distances do not include side trips, casual days, or any diversions that may be taken along the way.

 Daily Distances Traveled During the Everest Base Camp Trek